| Hometown | Civilian Occupation |

 Military Training

-Newspaper articles described him as a machine gunner.
+Newspaper articles described Greenfield as a machine gunner.
 The tables of organization and equipment for an infantry battalion headquarters company did not include any machine gunners per se, though the company was equipped with nine machine guns, so it is certainly possible that he manned one.
 It is also possible that he was a machine gunner while he was in Company “I,” but held a different role after his transfer to Headquarters Company, 3rd Battalion.
+However, the only known rosters listing his M.O.S., from August and September 1942, described him as a rifleman.
+It is likely that his M.O.S. changed after his transfer.
 A private 1st class assigned to a battalion headquarters company could have been assigned to many jobs such as ammunition bearer, cannoneer (in the antitank platoon), cook’s helper, lineman, messenger, telephone switchboard operator, or scout.
-Unfortunately, Greenfield’s Military Occupational Specialty (M.O.S.) was not mentioned in available records.
+Unfortunately, Greenfield’s M.O.S. was not mentioned in available records from his time in Headquarters Company, 3rd Battalion.

-In England, the division continued to train, eventually participating in a series of exercises including simulated landings at Slapton Sands in preparation for the invasion of Normandy.
+In England, the 29th Infantry Division continued to train, eventually participating in a series of exercises including simulated landings at Slapton Sands in preparation for the invasion of Normandy.
 Greenfield’s company departed England aboard LCI-606.

 Combat in Normandy